-When it comes to testing the performance of Opencart, it is quite a challenge due to being open source software as factors such as the quality of the hosting plays a huge factor.
-But to give you some idea as to the performance of Opencart, I ran my test site, which is populated with demo content through Pingdom’s speed tool and also Google’s page speed insight.
+When it comes to testing the performance of Opencart, it is quite a challenge due to being open source software as factors such as the quality of the hosting play a huge factor.
+But to give you some idea as to the performance of Opencart, we ran our test site, which is populated with demo content through Pingdom’s speed tool and also Google’s page speed insight.

 London Server: 0.37 Seconds